calinbule/blog-cubevodata/_posts/2020-01-09-rpa-case-study.md

 ### 2 - Salesforce data extraction and requests validation

-Once we have the initial input data, given that they were submitted manually, we run a series of ìcleaningî and normalizing algorithms to prepare for the next steps.
+Once we have the initial input data, given that they were submitted manually, we run a series of ‚Äúcleaning‚Äù and normalizing algorithms to prepare for the next steps.

 For the Salesforce connection, we use Selenium to log in to the front end and capture the resulting cookie information, more precisely, the session ID.
 With the session ID, user and password we create our connection string and log into the Salesforce back end and using the data from the initial report, we extract the other pieces of information that we need to conclude our analysis.